twr349/blocipedia/README.md

 ##Blocipedia
-Ruby on Rails application for users to post wikis.
+Ruby on Rails application for users to create wikis.

 # Features